 Brooklyn Housing Services

 “I like working at BAC because the work the agency does truly impact lives.
 I feel the work we do every day makes a difference in the lives of our clients and to the community.
-I know when I go home that I did something meaningful and important.”- Katrina Murray, Supportive Housing Manager
+I know when I go home that I did something meaningful and important.”- Katrina Murray, Assistant Director

 “I believe that basic human rights should include healthcare and housing.
 I am proud of the work BAC does.
 The team is incredible and it give me great joy to know that we help people connect with vital services each day.”
-Eileen Sunshine, Director of Housing
+Eileen Sunshine, Chief Program Officer

 Bridging Access to Care assists homeless and marginally-housed people living with HIV/AIDS and/or with histories of substance abuse through its scatter-site housing programs: the HIV/AIDS Services Administration (HASA) Scatter-site Housing Program (NYNY III Category H) , the Office of Alcoholism and Substance Abuse Services (OASAS) Scatter-site Housing Programs (NYNY III Category F, Continuum of Care (Formerly Shelter Plus Care), and MRT; HRA NYNY 15 scatter-site housing.
 In addition, we are funded through Public Health Solutions to provide HIV+ persons with a Housing Placement Assistance.